potetm/hibernate-proxy-test/README.md

 hibernate-proxy-test
 ====================

-Testing Hibernate Proxies for issues we've had at New Constructs
+Testing Hibernate Proxies for issues we've had at New Constructs.